 He started the race in 10th position and didn’t have a great start which saw him fall to 19th place, 70 seconds behind teammate and race leader Felipe Massa.

 However, in an eventful race, he recovered and secured the fourth place and bid an emotional farewell to the sport only to return with Mercedes in 2010 and to again retire in 2012.

 His performance in the Brazilian GP was classified in the press as “heroic”, an “utterly breath-taking drive”, and a “performance that … sums up his career“.

 9. Felipe Massa’s last Brazilian Race (2016)

 At the end of 2016, Felipe Massa announced his retirement.
 It was an emotional affair for the veteran Brazilian who began his journey as a reserve driver for Sauber and debuted in 2003.

 The Brazilian Grand Prix, his home race has always been special for him having won it a couple of times.
 The 2016 edition was even more special since he was bidding adieu to the crowd that has cheered him all along.

-Michael was filled with tears as he took the winning trophy.
-No champagne was sprayed on the podium as a mark of respect.
-The brothers left the circuit immediately after the race and Jean Todt took Michael’s place in the post race conference.
+A tearful Michael took the winning trophy and no champagne flowed on the Formula One podium as a mark of respect.
+The brothers left the circuit immediately after the race and Jean Todt took Michael’s place in the post-race conference.